BlogRight arrowDeveloper Productivity

 Projects

-By default, LaunchDarkly provides you with a project called LaunchDarkly which you can use to get started with or you can create a new one.
-To do this, you go to the Account Settings tab within LaunchDarkly, select Projects, and then create project, as shown below:
+We automatically provide you with a project called “Default Project” which you can use — or you can create a new one.
+To do this, go to the Account Settings tab within LaunchDarkly, select Projects, and then select Create Project:

 Environments